bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial02.md

 `make_square(canvas, (100, 100), 100, fill_color='blue')`

 ...your function would draw a 100x100 blue square with its top-left coordinate at position (100, 100), as pictured above.

+To do this, you're going to create a function that accepts the above inputs and then uses them with the `create_rectangle` [function provided by TKinter](https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/create_rectangle.html) to draw a square (an example of which is in the template file).
+Here's a few of the challenge's you'll need to address.
+* The `create_rectangle` function draws rectangles not squares.
+What is the only difference between rectangles and squares?
+* The `create_rectangle` function takes as its first two parameters, two (x,y) coordinate pairs - one for the top left of the rectangle and the other for the bottom right of the rectangle.
+Your `make_square` function only accepts a single (x,y) coordinate as a parameter - the top left.
+Your job will be to make your program take the top left coordinate and side length provided to your function to calculate the bottom right coordinate you'll use with the `create_rectangle` function
+* Once you've got that working, all that's left is to make sure your `fill_color` argument gets passed as the correct optional parameter to `create_rectangle`.
+Make sure to pay careful attention to variable names here.
+Your function will have its color argument stored in the variable `fill_color`.
+The parameter name for the `create_rectangle` function that controls the color of the rectangle is listed in the documentation)

 > **Note on Tuples:**
 > We'll be talking about what a `tuple` is during Monday's lecture.
 However, the idea is simple: just like an (x,y) coordinate a tuple is a way of storing multiple pieces of data (namely two integers representing an x and a y coordinate) inside of a single variable.
 The way we define a tuple is by starting with a left-parenthesis, adding as many "elements" as we'd like, each separated by a comma, and then ending with a right-parenthesis.
 > <br> <br>